Strap in, folks. This is a ‘hair on fire’ article.

 On Wednesday evening, the News and Observer’s Ed blog dropped a story about a teacher at Hillside High in Durham.
 Go.
 Read.
 It.

 The teacher’s name is Holly Jordan.
 I’ve actually written about this woman’s exploits before.

 She apparently teachers English.
-She’s a full-blown social justice warrior wing-nut and it’s clear from the N& O article her mission is to indoctrinate as many kids as she can.
+She’s a full-blown social justice warrior and it’s clear from the N&O article her mission is to indoctrinate as many kids as she can.

 Her speciality?
 Busting up ‘heternormativity’ and ‘gender norms’ in our schools.
 Sounds familiar.

 According to the News and Observer, Jordan says it’s a “problem” in our schools:

 “Gender norms and heteronormativity are being reproduced in our schools everyday despite the fact that there are many people out there who are trying to keep that from happening,” Jordan told the audience.
 “That is a problem happening in our schools.

 “It’s our responsibility as educators – and as social justice-oriented human beings – to change that.
 That just doesn’t benefit LGBT students, transgender students.
 Equity practices benefit everyone.”